Fast & Affordable Sewer Line Repairs

-Homeowners sometimes wonder whether they are responsible for sewer repairs.
+Homeowners sometimes wonder whether they are responsible for Sewer Line repairs.
 Most municipalities, including the City and County of Denver, are only responsible for main public sewers.
-Homeowners are responsible for Denver sewer repair in sewer lines leading out to the main public sewer lines.
-Go Direct is knowledgeable about the sewer repair and replacement methods permitted by local municipalities.
+Homeowners are responsible for the Rest.
+Even if the Sewer Line runs into the the Public Right of way , the city is not liable.

 Sewer lines can be damaged by tree roots, shifting soil, temperature changes, corrosion, deterioration of materials, or other factors.
 If your metro Denver area home requires a sewer repair, don’t worry.
 Even if you have older sewer pipes, we may be able to repair rather than replace them.
 Our experienced sewer and drain specialists assess the situation, and have the equipment to finish the Denver sewer repair quickly and cost-effectively.
 The solution we recommend depends on where the sewer line needs to be repaired.
 There are two options for homes in the metro Denver area – traditional and trenchless sewer repair.
 Traditional repair involves using a backhoe to dig up grass, flowerbeds, driveways or patios to get to the sewer line.
 Once the sewer line is uncovered, it can be repaired.
 Should use of a backhoe be needed to break through your driveway or patio to get to your sewer lines, our sister company, Stone and Concrete, can make your property look as good as new.
 Trenchless sewer repair allows our sewer specialists to repair your sewer line without using the backhoe, leaving minimal trace of the sewer repair above ground.
 Trenchless sewer repairs can save a significant amount of time and money compared to traditional sewer repairs.
 To determine whether your metro Denver area home needs a sewer line repair, Go Direct uses a sewer camera to inspect and identify the type and location of problem areas.
 Many metro Denver area homes have expansive soils, and the expanding and contracting soils can cause broken pipes and sewer lines, among other things.
 During the video inspection, we look for cracks in the sewer line, deterioration of materials, corrosion, offset joints, and other issues.
 If the sewer line can be repaired, we will recommend either traditional or trenchless sewer line repair.
 For more extensive damage, we will recommend sewer line replacement.